 - Destructive testing: Testers input abnormal entries and discern the software’s ability to manage unexpected input.
 This shows developers how robust the program is at error management.

 - Recovery testing: When hardware or other functions fail, this test shows how well the software can recover and continue operation.

 - Automated testing: This performs functions difficult to implement manually.
-It uses specific software to run the tests and to provide data on actual versus expected outcomes.
+It uses specific software to run tests and provide data on actual versus expected outcomes.

 - Compatibility testing: Software must run in different computing environments, so this checks compatibility with different systems.
-For example, does the software work with various operating systems and web browsers?
+For example, testing the software with various operating systems and web browsers.

 - Performance testing: This is an in-depth test that examines software performance in different scenarios.
 Information about responsiveness, stability, resource allocation, and speed is gathered.
-Moreover, subtests such as volume, capacity, and spike testing play a part in this process.
+Subtests such as volume, capacity, and spike testing play a part in this process.

 - Security testing: This measures the software’s ability to protect users’ security.
 This means authorization functions, authentication, confidentiality, integrity, availability, and nonrepudiation.

 - Internationalization and localization testing: Results show how the software can adapt to different languages and regional demands.
-This includes adding components for specific locations and translating text.
+This includes adding components for specific locations and text translation.